 3.2.1 Municipal Cooperation and Coordination Objectives

-3.2.1.1 To investigate and promote joint activities with
+3.2.1.1 To investigate and promote joint activities with Indigenous

-abutting municipalities where there is a mutual
+communities and abutting municipalities where there is a mutual

 interest, and it is economical and appropriate to do so.

-To investigate joint ventures or partnerships with ndigenousother municipalities, government agencies or the private sector to ensure maximum benefit is derived by Township taxpayers in the provision of physical and social services.
+To investigate joint ventures or partnerships with Indigenous communities other municipalities, government agencies or the private sector to ensure maximum benefit is derived by Township taxpayers in the provision of physical and social services.

-ss
+The Township will build ongoing relationships through facilitated engagement with Indigenous communities.

+The Township will engage with Indigenous communities to allow for the sharing of knowledge with Indigenous Traditional Knowledge Holders and Elders to learn about traditional land-use histories, culture, values, and life-styles for the purposes of informing decisions related to land development, planning, management, protection of resources, cultural heritage, and archaeological sites.

 3.2